Motor racing-Russell leads Hamilton in Friday practice at soaking Suzuka | Sports-Games

 Mexican Sergio Perez, winner for Red Bull last week in Singapore, ended the second session fourth quickest, with Kevin Magnussen staying fifth for Haas.
 Ferrari's Carlos Sainz, second quickest behind compatriot Alonso in first practice, was sixth fastest in the afternoon ahead of the double world champion.

-Mick Schumacher did not take part after crashing his Haas following the opening session, having carried out a practice start, but that was the only major incident of the day.
-With Formula One returning to Suzuka after a two-year absence due to the COVID-19 pandemic, some drivers, including Leclerc, Perez and Nicholas Latifi, slithered off the track in the slippery conditions but escaped unscathed.
+Mick Schumacher did not take part after crashing his Haas following the opening session, having carried out a practice start.
+The German will switch to a spare chassis for the remainder of the weekend.

+"Obviously you are trying to figure out the track itself and it's my first time here, so trying to see where the puddles are because that's something that is very different in every place you go to," he said.
+"Here the water seems to accumulate quite a bit in certain areas and it is a matter of understanding that."

+Friday's running at Suzuka was the first Formula One action at the track since 2019, with the venue absent from the calendar for the last two years due to the COVID-19 pandemic.
+Schumacher's crash was the only major incident of the day but drivers still struggled to find grip in the treacherous conditions with Leclerc, Perez, and Nicholas Latifi, among those who slithered off the track.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)